ros-workshop/course/README.md

 ### Tips
 * Whenever you open a new terminal window remember to run `source devel/setup.bash` from the `workspace/src` directory
-* After you have changed a file within a package you need to run `catkin_make` from the `workspace/src` directory
+* After you have changed a file within a package you need to run `catkin build` from the `workspace/src` directory
 * Often packages cannot be installed with `sudo apt-get install` as they might not have a `rosdep` key!
 If this is the case, clone the package manually and build within your workspace
 * If `rosrun` does not find your package, use `--force-discover`